theseus-rs/ristretto/ristretto_gc/README.md

     - Automatic selection between parallel and sequential sweeping
     - Reclaim unmarked objects in background
     - Yields regularly to application threads

-### Tri-Color Marking Algorithm

-The garbage collector uses the tri-color marking algorithm to ensure correctness and efficiency during concurrent collection.
-Objects are classified into three colors:

-- **White**: Unreachable objects, candidates for reclamation.
-- **Gray**: Reachable objects whose references have not yet been fully scanned.
-- **Black**: Reachable objects whose references have been completely scanned.

-During the mark phases:

-- The collector starts by marking root objects gray.
-- It scans gray objects, marking their referenced objects gray and turning the scanned object black.
-- This process continues until no gray objects remain.
-- At the end, white objects are considered unreachable and are reclaimed during the sweep phase.

-Tri-color marking, combined with write barriers, ensures that objects modified during concurrent marking are correctly processed, preventing premature reclamation and maintaining application correctness.

 ### Parallel Processing Strategy